 If you’ve had cancer, it doesn’t mean that your children will also get it.
 Most cancers are caused by a build-up of abnormal cells.
 These cell changes cannot be passed on to your children, so they won’t have a higher-than-normal risk of developing cancer.

 However, having a strong family history of cancer may increase the risk of developing some cancers.
 This may be caused by inheriting a faulty gene linked to cancer, or by shared environmental or lifestyle factors.

 A family history of cancer means that there are a number of closely related family members diagnosed with the same cancer or with more than one cancer, often at a younger age.
 Only about 5% of all cancers are linked to inherited faulty genes.
-If you are concerned about this, talk to your doctor.
+If you are concerned, talk to your doctor.
 They may refer you to a family cancer clinic or genetic counselling service.

 Expert content reviewers: